kiwi0fruit/ultimate-question/articles/novelty.md

 *Quote from [Applying Universal Darwinism to evaluation of Terminal values](./dxb.md)* aka *Buddha-Darwinism on objective meaning of life separated from subjective meaning of life (Cosmogonic myth from Darwinian natural selection, Quasi-immortality, Free will, Buddhism-like illusion of “Self”)*.

-Desire for novelty emergence explanation comes from reformulated ancient question “why is there something rather than nothing?“.
-Reformulated into: “why these structures exist instead of other?“
+Desire for novelty emergence explanation comes from reformulated ancient question “why is there something rather than nothing?”.
+Reformulated into: “why these structures exist instead of other?”

 And at the moment we really don't have a better mechanism-explanation for novelty emergence (in general) than natural selection.